Top 10 Questions About MS and Pregnancy

 10. Will My MS Affect My Baby’s Health Before or After Birth?

 Moms and dads with MS have healthy babies.
 There is no increase in the risk of premature births, stillbirths, birth defects, emergency cesarean sections, or assisted deliveries.
-Some data suggest that babies of moms with MS have a slightly lower birthweight, but not a difference that causes concern.
+Some data suggests that babies of moms with MS have a slightly lower birthweight, but not a difference that causes concern.

 Additional Tips for Family Planning